cannatag/ldap3/README.txt

 1. Python3-ldap Conforms strictly to the current RFC for LDAP 3 (from rfc4510 to rfc4519)

-    - Latest RFC for LDAP v3 (dated 2006) obsoletes the previous RFC specified in rfc3377 (2251-2256, 2829, 2830, 3371) for LDAP v3 and amend and clarify the LDAP protocol.
+    - Latest RFCs for LDAP v3 (dated 2006) obsolete the previous RFCs specified in rfc3377 (2251-2256, 2829, 2830, 3371) for LDAP v3 and amend and clarify the LDAP protocol.

     - All the asn1 definitions from the rfc4511 must be rewritten because those in the pyasn1_modules package are not current with the RFC.